jakobzhao/geog458/labs/lab02/readme.md

         return False
 ```

-Now, you should have a general idea of what the script does and how to change the parameters based on your interest.
+Now, you should have a general idea of what the script does and how to change the parameters based on your geographical area of interest.
 In this section, there are **3 main tasks** here for you to complete:

 1. Register your own Twitter developer account to claim API keys and access tokens.
 Copy and paste them onto corresponding parameter in `geosearch.ipynb` located under this lab.

-2. Change the location parameter based on areas you would like to gather twitter data from.
-It could be anywhere on this earth, but try to choose locations that are large enough to collect sufficient amount of data.
-(If you are interested in Twitter data that are geo-tagged in the US, you do not need to change this parameter)
+2. Change the location parameter to filter specific tweets based on your interest.
+Location could be anywhere on this earth, but try to choose locations that are large enough to collect sufficient amount of data.
+(If you are interested in Twitter data that are geo-tagged in the US, you do not need to change this parameter).

-3. Change the keyword parameter based on your interest.
-The keyword here filters twitters that contain the same keyword.
-It could be any keywords that interest you.
-(Example: 'Seattle', 'football', 'python', etc.)
+3. Run each blocks of code in `geosearch.ipynb`.
+Your collected data will be stored in `tweets.csv` under `assets` folder.

 ## 3. Visualizing geo-tagged data using QGIS